Why Do People Leave Rehab Early?

 Overcoming Certain Mindsets

 A drug and alcohol rehab will give an addict the education and training needed to maintain a sober life.
 Any challenges that occur can be overcome; the examples of the mindsets above can all be dealt with in a healthy and positive way.
-If at any time an individual is experiencing these feelings, it is important to know that they can talk to people at the rehab, and they will help them get through this difficulty.
+If at any time an individual is experiencing these feelings, it is important to know that they can talk to the clinical and support teams at the rehab, and these staff will help them get through this difficulty.